Allicolyer/personal-website/_posts/2023-03-28-magic-compass-app.markdown

 <div class="centered-flex-row-container">
    <h3>
       <center>
-         Scan to download on your mobile device or use the buttons below
+         Scan the QR code to download on your mobile device or use the buttons below.
       </center>
    </h3>
 </div>